Bigs1/WaterProject/README.md

 cd WaterProject <-- move into the backend where the data and files are dotnet watch run <-- runs the local server (hosted by your machine) so that the frontend can get data and any changes (you) made in the code will automatically be updated and reflected

+In order to get to the admin page to rund CRUD operations such as add, delete, update, in the URL at the top of the browser (should say http://localhost:3000/) add "admin" to the end.
+So it should say: "http://localhost:3000/admin" to get to the admin page and modify the database.

 Frontend languages and framework: React, Javascript, Bootstrap Backend languages and framework: C#, .Net, Sqlite